AdobeDocs/experience-manager-65.en/help/assets/video.md

 Enabling (turning on) multi-subtitle and multi-audio track support on your Dynamic Media account is done by way of an Adobe Customer Support case that you create and submit.

 After it is enabled, all newly uploaded videos are processed with a new backend architecture that includes support for multi-subtitle and multi-audio tracks.
-However, any old videos that you uploaded *before* enabling multi-subtitle and multi-audio track capability feature [must be reprocessed](/help/assets/processing-profiles.md##reprocessing-assets).
-This step is necessary to have the multi-subtitle and multi-audio track capabilities enabled on them.
-The old video URLs will continue to work and play as usual, after reprocessing.
+However, any old videos that you uploaded *before* enabling multi-subtitle and multi-audio track capability feature [must be reprocessed](/help/assets/processing-profiles.md##reprocessing-assets) *after* enablement.
+This step is necessary to have multi-subtitle and multi-audio track capabilities enabled on them.
+The old video URLs will continue to work and play as usual, after the reprocessing.

 **To enable multi-subtitle and muti-audio track support on your Dynamic Media account:**